sujaldev/school/docs/cs-practicals-term-1/assignment5/index.md

 power()

+"""
+OUTPUT:
+Enter base: 2
+Enter power (or leave emtpy to use default): 2
+4

+Enter base: 4
+Enter power (or leave emtpy to use default):
+16
+"""

 ```
 ## <br>Write a function isort() to sort a list of numbers in ascending order using insertion sort<br>where the list is passed as parameter.
 WAP to input a list of numbers sort the list using<br>function and display the result.<br>